The Bust of John Brown

-In 2015, the university’s art collection registrar, Laura McDonald, was looking through notes from the university archives about unidentified artworks when she came across a short note from 1950 written by university president Leonard Carmichael inquiring about fixing the broken nose of a bust of John Brown.
+In 2015, the university’s art collection registrar, Laura McDonald, was researching unidentified artworks in the University Archives.
+While looking through a folder titled “Art objects, Inventories, 1854 – 1982” which was part of the Archives’ Facilities Management Records she came across a short note from 1950 written by university president Leonard Carmichael inquiring about fixing the broken nose of a bust of John Brown.
 McDonald put two and two together and was able to identify the nameless bust.
 But that was just the first exciting discovery.

 The Creation of the Bust

 In November of 1859, Winchester-based sculptor Edward Augustus Brackett contacted Mary E, Stearns in Medford.
 His petition to Mary Stearns arrived at the recommendation of Samuel Gridley Howe and Mary's husband George L. Stearns, who had fled to Canada for their own safety following John Brown’s raid on Harpers Ferry.
 Mary Stearns provided $120 in gold coins for the expenses incurred in Brackett’s travel to Virginia, where he would meet Brown to sketch his features and take measurements for the formation of a bust.
 If Brown refused, according to Mary Stearns, Brackett was instructed to say “that he has come at the express wish and expense of Mrs. Stearns, and that she will be deeply disappointed if he returns without the measurements.”
 This was a compromise of sorts for Mary Stearns, whom Brown had refused to allow to come to tend him in his jail cell.